dutchwavepower/dutchwavepower.github.io/content/pages/project_offshore_for_sure/index.md

 **Role of Dutch Wave Power in Offshore For Sure** Dutch Wave Power will develop and test a 20kWp prototype wave energy converter (WEC) in the North Sea.
 The goal is to validate the technology on performance/output, robustness and ecological impact.
 Wave energy can provide renewable energy to offshore datahubs, aquaculture and coastal areas and also be integrated in wind/multi-use parks.
 Next to the development of the prototype, together with the University of Ghent components and materials will be tested and numerical models build and improved.
-Together with IMDC the ecological imapct will be assessed, testing plan developed and permitting processes undertaken.
+Together with IMDC the ecological impact will be assessed, testing plan developed and permitting processes undertaken.
 And with World Class Maintenance the techonolgy will be assessed for smart maintenance.

 **Investments**
 During the three-year duration of the project, the project partners will invest more than 10 million euros in the Flemish-Dutch border region.
 This investment is made possible in part by the European Interreg Flanders-Netherlands program and co-financiers.
 The consortium believes that these offshore energy solutions will contribute to a smarter, greener, and more co-operative Europe.